Kankakee to invest $1.5M into roads, infrastructure

 Piggush said the Gallagher bid was about $180,000 more than the 2022 bid of $1.3 million.

-He said a significant amount of projects were added to the bid list, so the city’s decision to wait has paid off.
+He said a significant amount of projects were added to the bid list so he said the city’s decision to wait has paid off.

 Gallagher is expected to begin working through this contract in early May and conclude it by the end of August.

-Piggush said each of the city’s seven wards largely have an equal amount of work which will be completed, about $210,000.
+Piggush said each of the city’s seven wards largely have an equal amount of work which will be completed, roughly $210,000.

 Previous to the early 2023 street maintenance project going out for bid this year, the city had routinely been going out for bids in late spring.
 That bid date often meant street work was not started until late summer or early fall and construction crews were often racing against Mother Nature and the closing of asphalt plants to beat the incoming cold weather.